-We love it when students like focus on Impossible Foods for school projects!
+We love it when students focus on Impossible Foods for school projects!
 Unfortunately, we’re not able to respond to each student project request individually, but we’re happy to point you in the right direction.

 If you need executive bios, photos, or news releases, check out our Media Kit.
 You’re welcome to use all the materials there in your project.
 Please credit Impossible Foods-- otherwise no further permissions from us are needed.
+You can also find plenty more information about Impossible Foods and our products on our blog.

 Below are answers to some of the most common questions we receive from students, along with links to resources and news articles where you can take a deeper dive.